-Like all things in 2020, the concept of business resiliency has changed.
+Like all things during these past couple of years, the concept of business resiliency has changed.
 In the past, business resiliency focused on ensuring applications and data would always be available and secure.
 That included things like disaster recovery, data center redundancy, cloud backups and threat detection and mitigation.
 Then a global pandemic shook up what it means to be resilient.

 The events of 2020 didn’t impact our applications and data as much as they disrupted our workforce and our workplaces.
 To thrive in this new normal, organizations will need to address how changes in those two dimensions of business will transform their approach to resilience.